Creative-tobi/newsletter/README.md

 ### Useful resources

-- [Tailwind CDN](https://www.example.com) - This helped me for XYZ reason.
+- [Tailwind CDN](https://www.example.com) - This helped me for styling my html.
 I really liked this pattern and will use it going forward.

 ## Author